hzvvictor/env-tmp/README.md

 This function restores the original .env file from the temporary backup and deletes the temporary directory.

 ### `executeWithTempDotenv()`
-You can use executeWithTempDotenv function to execute commands with different environment configurations.
-Here are some examples:
+#### import
 ```javascript
 import { executeWithTempDotenv } from 'env-tmp';
 ```
+The `executeWithTempDotenv()` function provides a convenient way to execute commands with different environment configurations, especially for Node.js and npm commands.
+This function also allows you to execute other executable files using custom environment variables.
+Here are some examples of how to use it:
+- Executing npm run dev with custom environment configurations:
 ```javascript
 // Example 1: Using 'npm run dev'
 const devConfig = {